abes140377/sensu-rocketchat-handler/README.md

   version     Print the version number of this plugin

 Flags:
-  -w, --rocketchat-url string   The url of the Rocket.Chat server to send messages to (default "https://open.rocket.chat/") -c, --channel string          The channel to post messages to (default "sandbox") -i, --icon-url string         A URL to an image to use as the user avatar (default "https://www.sensu.io/img/sensu-logo.png")
-  -u, --username string         The username that messages will be sent as (default "sensu") -t, --descriptionTemplate     The Rocketchat notification output template, in Golang text/template format -h, --help                    help for sensu-rocketchat-handler
+  -w, --url      string     The url of the Rocket.Chat server to send messages to (default "https://open.rocket.chat/") -c, --channel  string     The channel to post messages to (default "sandbox") -u, --username string     The username that messages will be sent as (default "sensu") -p, --password string     The password of the user -t, --template string     The Rocketchat notification output template, in Golang text/template format -h, --help                help for sensu-rocketchat-handler
 ```

 ## Configuration